cd-lewer/hub/content/post/this-is-it.md

 I brought it up.
 She denied it.
 I felt it.

-Morose to petulance.
+Moroseness to petulance.
 Nothing is wrong.
 Hiding in different parts of the house with her phone.
 Nothing us wrong.
 Can't look at me while having sex.
 Nothing is wrong.

-Fights to kick off weekends.
+Fights kick off our weekends.

 "We never do anything fun".
 I'm over worked.
 My wife can't help.
 I cant do it all.
-But if I don't I'll lose everything.
+If I don't I'll lose everything.

 "Live in the moment!" with my 401k.

 Toxic positivity like a soiled bandage applied directly to my hemoraging.

 "You're so negative" as she's having an affair

-"I can't give you enough", refuses to get a job until she moves out, comes back to take more equipment that I'm still over extended on.
+"I can't give you enough", refuses to get a job until she moves out.
+She blames me for her not being able to get a job.
+Moving out freed her.
+She is no longer relegated to starting new projects to avoid accidently finishing anything.

+Comes back to take more equipment that I'm still over extended on.
+Smiles with teeth that my income cared for.

 I want her to see the irony.
 Knowing that she can't makes me feel alone.